BobaFettyW4p/ObsidianVault/Obsidian/C++ for Advanced Programmers Class 1 - 010625.md

 huge gaps in C++
 - no networking
 - No thread pools
-- Asynchronour programming broken until C++26
+- Asynchronous programming broken until C++26
 - No sender-receiver
 - No reflection
 	- no serialization, RPC, etc